Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: KIC 6102338: Differential rotation, harmonics, and possible antisolar shear

 \section{KIC 6102338: Differential rotation, harmonics, and possible antisolar shear}

-Our next missing-data multitaper demonstration uses the {\it Kepler} Q3 observations of KIC 6102338, an active M dwarf at a distance of 307~pc \citep{gaia3}.
-According to the study of stellar surface shear by \citet{reinhold13}, KIC 6102338 exhibits differential rotation with periods $P_0 = 5.27$~days and $P_1 = 4.07$~days.
-Reinhold et al.\ searched for periodicities using iterative prewhitening: from a generalized Lomb-Scargle periodogram of each PDC-MAP light curve,\footnote{The PDC-MAP light curves are constructed so as to remove instrument systematics but preserve stellar variability; see \citet{stumpe12, smith12} for details.} they identified the period of maximum power $P_0$, subtracted a sinusoid with period $P_0$ from the light curve, and then computed a generalized Lomb-Scargle periodogram of the residuals.
+Our first missing-data multitaper demonstration uses the {\it Kepler} Q3 observations of KIC~6102338, an active M dwarf at a distance of 307~pc \citep{gaia3}.
+According to the study of stellar surface shear by \citet{reinhold13}, KIC 6102338 exhibits differential rotation with {primary period} $P_0 = 5.27$~days and {secondary period} $P_1 = 4.07$~days. {While angular rotation speed varies continuously as a function of latitude, it is common for two dominant periods to emerge in the photometry, as spots tend to favor certain latitudes \citep[e.g.][]{frasca11, frohlich12}.} \citet{reinhold13} searched for periodicities using iterative prewhitening: from a generalized Lomb-Scargle periodogram of each PDC-MAP light curve,\footnote{The PDC-MAP light curves are constructed so as to remove instrument systematics but preserve stellar variability; see \citet{stumpe12, smith12} for details.} they identified the period of maximum power $P_0$, subtracted a sinusoid with period $P_0$ from the light curve, and then computed a generalized Lomb-Scargle periodogram of the residuals.
 The procedure was repeated four times, and then $P_0$ plus the four periods of maximum power from each residual periodogram were used as initial guesses for the periods in a truncated Fourier series fit to the light curve:

 where $F$ is the flux and the $P_i$ were allowed to vary.
-Differential rotation was detected when any of $P_1 \ldots P_4$ fell within 30\% of $P_0$.
+A detection of differential rotation was recorded when any of $P_1 \ldots P_4$ fell within 30\% of $P_0$.
 Here we will recover the same results as \citet{reinhold13}, but without iterative sinusoid subtraction.
-We will also use the rotation harmonics to measure the direction of the stellar surface shear.
+We will also use the {power at the} rotation harmonics to measure the direction of the stellar surface shear.